marcingardas/fuzzy-address-search/README.md

 ## Overview

-Fuzzy Address Search is a package that allows you to search (fuzzy) for addresses.
+Fuzzy Address Search is a package that allows you to fuzzy search for addresses.
 It currently only supports TomTom API for address search and only supports searching for addresses in Australia.

 ## Try out this package before installing it